Primary Advisor/Dissertation Chair

 This study built on previous research about the effectiveness of using Project-Based Learning in adult ESL classes.
 The study investigated whether a class project on U.S. careers could help students meet the College and Career Readiness (CCR) standards by learning how to extract, analyze, and use evidence from texts to support claims.
 The results of students' pre-tests and post-tests and an examination of students' writing showed that they improved in their acquisition of that skill during the semester-long project.
 Student survey responses and teacher observations also showed other positive results from the PBL approach.
 One possible limitation was the use of non-normed assessments.
 Future research should consider whether shorter, less intensive projects and projects with lower-proficiency level learners would show promising results.

 Action Research, Observation, Survey (attitude scale, opinion, questionnaire), Text Analyses

-Hoose, Shoshana, "The Effectiveness Of Project-Based Learning In Teaching Adult Esl Students How To Locate, Evaluate, And Use Evidence From Texts" (2017).
-School of Education Student Capstone Theses and Dissertations.
+Hoose, Shoshana, "The Effectiveness Of Project-Based Learning In Teaching Adult ESL Students How To Locate, Evaluate, And Use Evidence From Texts" (2017).
+School of Education and Leadership Student Capstone Theses and Dissertations.
 4385.